 Ropes & Gray’s public service commitment is a hallmark of the firm, rooted in the example set by the firm’s founders nearly a century and a half ago.
-From securing asylum for endangered immigrants, to helping people keep their homes, to winning the release of the wrongly convicted, Ropes & Gray strives to provide the highest level of pro bono legal advice and support to those who need it most.
+From securing asylum for endangered immigrants to helping people stay in their homes to winning the release of the wrongly convicted, Ropes & Gray strives to provide the highest level of pro bono legal advice and support to those who need it most.

 Ropes & Gray demonstrates its ongoing commitment to public service by actively encouraging its lawyers and summer associates to engage in pro bono work, and by valuing this work equally for purposes of associate reviews and compensation.